 Non-bite injuries can result in liability on the part of the dog owner, harborer or keeper, based on the following legal grounds:

 - Negligence.
 Restatement of Torts (Second), section 302(b), states, "A negligent act or omission may be one which involves an unreasonable risk of harm to another through ... the foreseeable action of ... an animal ...."
-Comment d of that section says that a reasonable person is required to know the habits and propensities of animals, and, insofar as that knowledge would lead him to identify as customary or normal a particularly dangerous action on the part of an animal, he is required to anticipate that act and provide against it.
+The presence of a dog in the wrong place, which causes a person to trip and fall, can result in liability (see the Cramer and Baley cases, noted below).
+Comment d of section 302(b) says that a reasonable person is required to know the habits and propensities of animals, and, insofar as that knowledge would lead him to identify as customary or normal a particularly dangerous action on the part of an animal, he is required to anticipate that act and provide against it.
 See Negligence.

 - Negligence per se.
 A dog that is running loose presents a risk of harm in places like cities.
 For that reason, there are so-called "leash laws" and laws that prohibit a dog from "running at large" and trespassing.
 The violation of an animal control law of this type is considered to be negligence per se or, in some states, evidence of negligence.
 For more, see Negligence Per Se.